How To Generate More Property Management Leads

 Have you ever had a bad client?
 Acquiring junk leads is a time waster, and in my years of doing this work, sales people complain vigorously about calls from unqualified, poorly targeted prospects, even if it’s part of a successful, big picture sales success.

-Signing unqualified, low quality leads can generate friction, disappointments, time waste, business losses and reduce morale.
-Getting the exact, correct kind of leads makes salespeople and managers smile from ear to ear.
-These are the only ones you want.
+Signing unqualified, low quality leads can generate friction, disappointments, time waste, business losses, and reduce morale.
+Getting the exact, correct kind of leads makes salespeople, property management staff, and managers smile from ear to ear.

-It’s wise to take your time and aim for the best quality prospects, because when it’s all said and done — you are your clients/customers.
+It’s wise to take your time and aim for the best quality prospects for your property management company, because when it’s all said and done — you are your clients/customers.
 They’re your daily activity, revenue potential, and your proof of performance.